Code of Business Conduct for Directors, Officers and Employees

 5. Accepting or Giving Gifts

-Each director, officer, employee and consultant of Plurilock must avoid activities or relationships that appear to or conflict with the Company’s interests or adversely affect the Company’s reputation.
+Each director, officer, employee and staff of Plurilock must avoid activities or relationships that appear to or conflict with the Company’s interests or adversely affect the Company’s reputation.

 The types of activities and relationships to avoid include, but are not limited to:

-- Accepting or soliciting a gift, favor, or service that is intended to, or might appear to, influence the employee’s or consultant’s decision-making or professional conduct.
+- Accepting or soliciting a gift, favor, or service that is intended to, or might appear to, influence the employee’s decision-making or professional conduct.

 - Giving or offering to give any gift, gratuity, favor, entertainment, reward, “bribe” or “kickback” or any other thing of value that might influence or appear to influence the judgment or conduct of the recipient in the performance of his or her job.
 This includes transactions with government personnel, customers and suppliers.